What is the M2 Measure?

-- The return of the portfolio will be equal to the M2 measure when the portfolio’s standard deviation is equal to the standard deviation of the benchmark.
+- The calculated return of the portfolio will be equal to the M2 measure when the portfolio’s standard deviation is equal to the standard deviation of the benchmark.
 This generally happens when the portfolio is tracking an index.

-M2 measure is helpful in knowing that with the specified amount of risk taken, how well portfolio is rewarding the investor, in relation to the benchmark portfolio and the risk-free rate of return.
-So, if an investment is considered which has more risk than the benchmark portfolio, with small performance advantage, then it might have less amount risk-adjusted performance when compared with another portfolio where there is less risk in relation to some benchmark portfolio, but having the similar amount of return.
-It is easy to interpret and helpful in comparison of two or more portfolios by the user.
+M2 measure is helpful in knowing that with the specified amount of risk taken, how well the portfolio is rewarding the investor, in relation to the benchmark portfolio and the risk-free rate of return.
+So, if an investment is considered which has more risk than the benchmark portfolio, with small performance advantage, then it might have less amount risk-adjusted performance when compared with another portfolio where there is less risk in relation to some benchmark portfolio, but having a similar amount of return.
+It is easy to interpret and helpful in comparison to two or more portfolios by the user.

-This has been a guide to what is M2 measure.
+This has been a guide to what is M2 Measure.
 Here we discuss the formula to calculate M squared measure along with examples, advantages & disadvantages.
 You can learn more about Investment Banking from the following articles –